 The PCM-4825 is designed to work with a single +5 V power supply.
 The audio interface can also function normally using a single +5 V power supply.
-The single +5 V main power supply is provided at V{CC}.
+The single +5 V main power supply is provided at V{cc} .
 A stable +5 V power supply is provided at 7805CT 5 V via the power regulator 7805.
-This power supply filters out noise from other digital circuits and provides improved audio quality, but needs +12 V from the main power (CN12).
+This power supply filters out noise from other digital circuits and provides improved audio quality.